WholesumNet/sovr/README.md

 </pre>
 The `output/results` directory is then shared(when persisting) as a standalone pod ready to be used by other compute pods.
 One of the consequences of compute pods' communication, is the emergence of more interesting ways of computing.
 This brings us to the notion of tasks.
 ## Tasks
 A task is a sequence of compute pods with podN's output feeding into podN+1's payload, enabling more complex models of computation.
-The following figure demonstrates a typical task consisting of 4 indicidual compute pods:
+The following figure demonstrates a typical task consisting of 4 individual compute pods:
 <p align="center">
   <img src="https://raw.githubusercontent.com/LickliderCircle/sovr/main/docs/assets/task.png" />
 </p>